 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 It is important to identify your account number before setting up electronic activity like online purchases, wire transfers or direct deposits.
-Failure to provide the correct account number could result in delayed or missing paychecks or payments on your monthly bills, such as rent, mortgages or student loans.
+Failure to provide the correct account number could result in delayed or missing paychecks or payments on your monthly bills.

 4 ways to find your account number

 The easiest way to find your account number is to look at your checks.
-An account number typically is located at the bottom of a check.
+An account number is typically located at the bottom of a check.
 It’s the second group of numbers from the left, next to your nine-digit routing number.
-Banks have varying amounts of digits in the account numbers (as many as 12 digits) they assign to their customers.
+Banks have varying amounts of digits — typically as many as 12 digits — in the account numbers they assign to their customers.

 If you don’t have a check, you may find your account number on your monthly bank statement.
 Look at the top of the document for a series of numbers labeled “account number.”